AlexRogalskiy/bash-cd/README.md

 So, say on your development osx, you can run `./apply.sh build <HOST-VAR>` to simulate how the build will manifest on a particular machine and inspect `./build` directory.

-The __install__ phase currently requires can run on Ubuntu 16.04 out of the box.
+The __install__ phase can run on Ubuntu 16.04 out of the box.
 The modules use systemd and aptitude.
 It is possible to make it run on other Linux distributions and Unix systems, but it requires the setup/install/stop/start functions of each module to be modified to use appropriate package manager and init system.